Shoulder Pain Explained

 Shoulder pain may be localized or may be felt in areas around the shoulder or down the arm.
 Disease within the cervical spine of the neck also may generate shoulder pain that travels along nerves to the shoulder.

 Treating Shoulder Pain

 If you are experiencing any shoulder pain, or have a unique type of pain not listed, please contact our team today.
-Once an appointment is scheduled, you will meet with our knowledgeable Illinois Pain Institute doctors who will diagnose and treat the source of your painful condition.
+Once an appointment is scheduled, you will meet with our knowledgeable Illinois Pain & Spine Institute doctors who will diagnose and treat the source of your painful condition.
 Possible treatments may include: